eclipse-ecal/ecal-gpsd-client/README.md

     sudo apt-get install cmake libprotobuf-dev protobuf-compiler libprotoc-dev build-essential sudo apt-get install gpsd-clients gpsd libgps-dev
 ### How to build:
+-  to also initialize, fetch and checkout any nested submodules, run in a terminal `git submodule update --init --recursive`
 -  run `make_all.sh` from the [build_scripts](build_scripts) folder.

 ###  How to use it: